sbnguah/MedStatsBook/_book/Descriptive-Statistics-Continuous.md

 ```

-And this can be presented in a boxplot as below
+And this can be presented in a boxplot below

 ```r